hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Cloud Code.md

 * Before a Message is sent out to each player within a Challenge, the corresponding script is executed allowing you to run custom code on the platform.
 * You can access the current player who received the message using *Spark.getPlayer()*.

-## Global Messages
+### Global Messages

 ![](img/CloudCode/22.png)

 The *Global Messages* list contains an entry for each Message that can be returned from the GameSparks platform:
-* When a Message is created the corresponding script is executed allowing you to run custom code on the platform.
+* When a Message is created, the corresponding script is executed allowing you to run custom code on the platform.
 * You **cannot access** the current player in a global message Cloud Code script.

-## System
+### System

 ![](img/CloudCode/26.png)